-All gas-powered engines need oil to run smoothly and to lubricate parts that will get damaged without it.
-Running your gas mower without sufficient oil is the quickest path to the junkyard.
-There are many different brands of oil to choose but your first consideration is the type of oil that works best for your mower.
+Do you need to know what type of oil a lawn mower uses?
+Most gas-powered lawn mowers operate with 4-cycle engines.
+All gas-powered engines need sufficient oil to run smoothly and they take the same type of oil to run as do cars.
+There are many brands of oil to choose but your first consideration is the type of oil that works best for your mower.

-2-cycle mowers have one tank that holds a combination of gas and oil usually premixed by the homeowner.
+There are a few 2-cycle lawn mowers still on the market, and this type of engine also runs other gas-powered yard equipment, such as weed-eaters and hedge trimmers.
+A 2-cycle mower has one tank that holds a combination of gas and oil, usually premixed by the homeowner.
 Information in your owner's manual will offer recommendations about which 2-cycle oil to use.
-They are usually lighter weight synthetic blends often labeled as performance or high-performance.
+They are usually lighter-weight synthetic blends often labeled as performance or high-performance.

 Briggs and Stratton, a manufacturer of small engine equipment, recommends choosing a high-quality detergent oil classified as "For Service SF, SG, SH, SJ" or higher."
 Avoid using any special additives with these oils.
 The product label should also indicate whether the oil is synthetic or conventional.

-The classifications of SF through SJ are issued by the American Petroleum Association (API), and are significant mostly for automobiles.
+The classifications of SF through SJ are issued by the American Petroleum Association (API) and are used mostly for automobiles.
 The letters identify the best oils for automobiles manufactured during a certain time period and cover a much wider range for lawn mowers.

 Conventional oils are mineral-based products refined from crude oil taken from the ground.
 The greatest advantage is cost which is often about half the price of synthetic oils.
-Even with increasing popularity, synthetics often aren't as available and easy to find as conventional oils.
+Even with increasing popularity, synthetics often aren't as available or as easy to find as conventional oils, specifically for lawn mowers.
 The age of your mower may be another reason to choose the older standard.
 While both types will work perfectly fine, your older engine may not be built to take advantage of synthetic oil and this can add up to unnecessary expense with little benefit.

 Full Synthetic Oils and Synthetic Blends

-Synthetic oils are laboratory created and developed using petrochemicals which have undergone a higher degree of refinement than crude oil.
+Synthetic oils are laboratory-created and developed using petrochemicals that have undergone a higher degree of refinement than crude oil.

-Many of these types are blends which use conventional oil as a base.
+Many of these types are blends that use conventional oil as a base.
 Further refinements are added to develop a product more exacting for specific applications.
-These applications may include high performance automobiles and high-use gas-powered equipment such as lawn mowers used in commercial landscaping.
+These applications may include high-performance automobiles and high-use gas-powered equipment such as lawn mowers used in commercial landscaping.

 Checking the level of oil in your mower should be part of the preparations you make every time you mow.
 Lawn mowers are built to be workhorses and can take a lot of use but it only takes one time for major damage to occur if you neglect to add oil when it's low.